daltonj/treccastweb/README.md

  * The [MS MARCO Passage Ranking collection](https://msmarco.blob.core.windows.net/msmarcoranking/collection.tar.gz)
  * The [TREC CAR paragraph collection v2.0](http://trec-car.cs.unh.edu/datareleases/v2.0/paragraphCorpus.v2.0.tar.xz)
  * The [TREC Washington Post Corpus](https://trec.nist.gov/data/wapost/): Note requires an organizational agreement.

-### MARCO Duplicate filtering
- * Note: The MS MARCO collection contains duplicate passages.
-We have made a pass at clustering duplicates; the following file of duplicate paragraphs should omitted from the colleciton.

 ### Document ID format
  * The collection id is `[collection_id_paragraph_id]` with collection and paragraph separated by an underscore.
  * The collection ids are in the set: `{MARCO, CAR, WAPO}`.